 Be sure to use the specified spark plug, otherwise the engine may not operate properly.
-Before fitting the spark plug, measure the electrode gap with a wire thickness gauge; adjust the gap to specification if necessary.
+Before fitting the spark plug, measure the electrode gap with a wire thickness gauge; replace it if out of specification.

-- 1. Spark plug gap

-- 2. Spark plug part number
+- 1. Spark plug gap - 2.
+Spark plug part number

-- 3. Spark plug I.D. mark (NGK)
+3. Spark plug I.D. mark (NGK)